-Butz, A. R. and Branchaw, J. L. (accepted for publication).
+Butz, A. R. and Branchaw, J. L. (2020).
 Entering Research Learning Assessment (ERLA): Validity Evidence for an Instrument to Measure Undergraduate and Graduate Research Trainee Development.
 Life Sciences Education.

 Balster, N. J., Pfund, C., Rediske, R., & Branchaw, J. L. (2010).
 Entering Research: A course that creates community and structure for beginning undergraduate researchers in the STEM disciplines.
 CBE Life Sciences Education 9(2) 108-118.

 Branchaw, J. L., Pfund, C., and Rediske, R. (2010) Entering Research Facilitator’s Manual: Workshops for Students Beginning Research in Science, Freeman & Company.

 The Future of Entering Research

 To understand which Entering Research curricular activities are most effective with trainees from different backgrounds and at varying career stages, a dissemination and implementation research project Is underway to investigate how and with whom the curriculum is being used.
 Research training program directors interested in using the Entering Research curriculum and collaborating on this research project (or other research projects!) are encouraged to contact the authors at email@example.com.